tatianamac/tm11ty/src/posts/save-the-tears.md

 Never allow yourself to stay comfortable.
 Comfort is complicity.
 Discomfort means change.
 Sit with it.

 For the white dudes in your life: Don't worry, [wrote a white guyde too](/posts/white-guyde)!
+Also, if you're feeling burnout, I have strategies for [systemic change](/posts/beware-of-burnout).